JoE11-y/NFT-Lottery-Frontend/README.md

 npx hardhat run ./script/getWinningTickets.js --network alfajores
 ```

-This command gets the winning the ticket for that lottery session, can be only ran once the current lottery session time range has been exhausted.
+This command gets the winning the ticket for that lottery session, can be only ran once the current lottery session has ended.

 ### 5.3 Payout Winner